raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 ## 🔄 2.
 SQL Transformations & Optimization

-All business logic was crafted in SQL, including joins, KPIs, and aggregations.
+All transformations and metric logic was implemented in SQL at the database level to ensure correctness, performance, and reuse across dbt models and BI.business logic was crafted in SQL, including joins, KPIs, and aggregations.
 Optimized performance with indexing and materialized views before layering dbt on top.

 ---